Justin Hunter: 2017

 On March 15, 2017, the Pittsburgh Steelers signed Hunter to a one-year, $855,000 contract that includes a signing bonus of $30,000.

 Hunter entered Steelers training camp competing for a backup wide receiver position against Sammie Coates, JuJu Smith-Schuster, Cobi Hamilton, Demarcus Ayers, Eli Rogers, and Darrius Heyward-Bey.
 He was named the sixth wide receiver to begin the regular season, behind Antonio Brown, Martavis Bryant, Heyward-Bey, Smith-Schuster, and Rogers.

 Hunter was a healthy scratch for the first three regular season games.
 On October 1, 2017, in Week 4, Hunter made his official Steelers regular season debut and finished a 26–9 victory over the Baltimore Ravens with one reception for five yards.
 On December 25, 2017, Hunter caught his first touchdown as a member of the Steelers on a five-yard pass by quarterback Ben Roethlisberger in their 34–6 win against the Houston Texans.

 2018

 On April 5, 2018, the Steelers signed Hunter to a one-year, $870,000 contract with a signing bonus of $30,000.
 He played in five games, recording three catches for 21 yards before suffering a shoulder injury in Week 13.
 He was placed on injured reserve on December 4, 2018.

 Personal life

 On July 20, 2015, Hunter turned himself in to the Virginia Beach police department following a large bar fight which occurred on July 3 in Virginia Beach.
 He was arrested and held without bond.
 He was later found not guilty of misdemeanor assault and battery on September 15, 2015.

-On January 28, 2017, Hunter and his long term girlfriend, with whom he has two children, became engaged.
+On January 28, 2017, Hunter and his long term girlfriend, with whom he has three children, became engaged.